Injury and Muscle Trauma

 After a muscle injury, your first impulse may be to lie down and give your muscles a break.
 While this may seem helpful, it can actually lead to further pain; it could even cause you to develop the chronic pain of fibromyalgia.
 Muscles need to be exercised in order to maintain tone and condition.

 If allowed to rest for lengthy periods of time, muscles lose their strength and tone, becoming very weak.
 As a result, when you resume exercise, muscles can spasm, becoming tight and congested.
-Oxygen, nutrients, and waste materials can then become trapped in these muscles, increasing the amount of pain that you feel.
-In this way, muscle injuries are thought to contribute to fibromyalgia symptoms.

 Central Nervous System Injury